manuel-martinez-dev/portfolio_v1/README.md

 ### TODO

-Create this Portfolio through Wordpress and add other themes to it.
+Create this Portfolio through Wordpress, so there is a live version of it.
+I will also add other themes to it.